How do I make a reservation to use the Clem Miller Environmental Education Center?

 Who is permitted to use the Center?

-Classroom teachers, home school groups and youth program leaders who have completed the required training are invited to contact us to reserve the Center.
+Teachers and group leaders who have completed the required training may reserve the Center.
 In addition, we are sometimes able to accomodate other groups whose mission and activities are in alignment with our own.